Bindu Menon

 Bindu Menon (born 1970) is an Indian neurologist, health activist, researcher and academician from Andhra Pradesh.
 She is known for providing free treatment to patients with Neurological disorder in rural areas of India through her organization, the Dr. Bindu Menon Foundation.
 She runs an initiative called Neurology-on-Wheels, offering free healthcare services to remote areas since 2013.

 Menon received the Mridha Spirit of Neurology Humanitarian Award and the A. B. Baker Teacher Recognition Award from the American Academy of Neurology in 2022.
 In 2021, the World Stroke Organization honoured her with the Fellowship of the World Stroke Organization (FWSO).
 She is also noted for her research in the field of epilepsy and other neurological diseases.

 Early life and education

 She was born in 1970.
-She received her MBBS at Gandhi Medical College in Bhopal and her MD at Gajara Raja Medical College.
+She received her MBBS at Gandhi Medical College in Bhopal and her MD at Gajara Raja Medical College, in Gwalior.
 In 2002, she obtained her DM Neurology and Diplomate of National Board in Neurology from Bombay Hospital Institute Medical Sciences.
 She conducted research on the effects of prolonged medication on Epilepsy patients on bone health as part of a project funded by the Indian Council of Medical Research.
 Menon received additional training in neurology at University College London.